lumunge/100-days-of-code/Datastructures/DisjointSets/README.md

                             * Invariant --> for any node i, rank[i] == height of tree rooted at i

                     PATH COMPRESSION:
+                        - Flatten tree where find() is called, find() traverses up from node up to the root
+                        - Make the found root as parent of node so no need to traverse immediate nodes again.
+                        - If x is root of subtree, then path(to root) from all nodes under x is compressed.
                         - Find(i) will traverse path from i to root
                         - Not only will it find root of i but also finds all roots of nodes its path